-Kidney Health: There are minerals such as calcium and potassium that can be harmful to the kidneys if they are in extreme excess in the body.
+Kidney Health: There are minerals such as calcium and potassium that can be harmful to the kidneys if present in an excess amount in the body.
 Almond milk contains a limited amount of phosphorous and potassium, which is not the case with dairy and soy products.
 It is advisable that people suffering from chronic or acute kidney conditions should strive to reduce the intake of foods that contain these minerals in such high amounts.
-Almond milk can serve the same general purposes of milk while also being beneficial for those people that are trying to reduce the presence of potassium in their bodies.
+Almond milk can serve the same general purposes of milk while also being beneficial for people that are trying to reduce the presence of potassium in their bodies.
 It is also ideal for those experiencing allergic reactions when they consume dairy or soy products.

 Healthy Skin: Skin relies on different types of vitamins and minerals to keep it in its optimal state.
 Consumption of almond milk, which contains plenty of vitamin E, helps in maintaining skin health.
-Apart from the vitamins, it also has antioxidants which assist in repairing damaged skin, as well as regulating vitamin A. These vitamins are available in both the almond milk that is processed at home as well as that which is processed and sold commercially.
+Apart from the vitamins, it also has antioxidants which assist in repairing damaged skin, as well as regulating vitamin A. These vitamins are available in both the almond milk that is processed at home as well as the one which is processed and sold commercially.
 It can also be used as a skin cleansing lotion.
-For the best results, add rosewater to almond milk to cleanse the skin.
+For best results, add rosewater to almond milk to cleanse the skin.

 Improved Vision: Almond milk is rich in various vitamins, including vitamin A, which is essential for proper functioning of the eyes.
 The use of computers, smart phones, and tablets is common in most offices and homes in our modern age.
 Constant use of these devices can affect the vision of the user to a certain extent.
 This condition can be treated naturally by increasing the intake of vitamin A that you can access in almond milk.

 Strong Bones: Almond milk contains calcium, which is required for maintaining and forming teeth and healthy bones.
 Calcium is required for blood clotting, relaxing muscles, and maintaining a normal heart beat.
-Inclusion of almond milk in the diet supplies calcium to the body and benefits the healthy bone growth of adults as well as infants.
+An inclusion of almond milk in the diet supplies calcium to the body and benefits the healthy bone growth of adults as well as infants.
 It also helps in reducing the risk of osteoporosis.
 One serving of almond milk contains 30% of the daily requirement of calcium, which functions together with other vitamins such as vitamin D to make sure our bones last well into our old age.

-Anti-Cancer Properties: Research studies suggest that the intake of almond milk suppresses the growth of LNCaP prostate cancer cells which are stimulated by consuming cows’ milk.
+Anti-cancer Properties: Research studies suggest that the intake of almond milk suppresses the growth of LNCaP prostate cancer cells which are stimulated by consuming cows’ milk.
 However, be sure to consult your health specialist before relying on alternative treatments for your specific cancer.

 Substitute for Breast Milk: Almond milk contains vitamins and minerals that are similar to those found in a mothers’ breast milk.
-This is because it contains a considerable amount of vitamin C and D, as well as iron, which are all very important for the growth and well being of infants.
+This is because it contains a considerable amount of vitamin C and D, as well as iron, which are very important for the growth and well-being of infants.
 It is also rich in protein, making it a perfect substitute food, just like other healthy foods like rice and soy milk.

 Almond milk is made from almonds.
 First soak the almonds overnight in water and then rinse them.
-Blend the almonds in water in fresh water.
+Blend the almonds in fresh water.
 You may add sweetener, to taste.
-Filter the pulp using fine strainer and it is ready to be consumed.
+Filter the pulp using a fine strainer and it is ready to be consumed.
 The leftover mixture can be dried and used in your diet.
 You can also prepare almond milk by mixing almond butter with water.

-What is almond milk?
+What is Almond Milk?

 Almond milk is non-dairy milk that is made from almonds.
 It does not contain any lactose in it and hence suitable for drinking by those who have lactose-intolerance.
-It can be easily prepared at home from almonds and is also available in grocery stores in various flavors such as sweetened, plain, vanilla etc.
+It can be easily prepared at home and is also available in grocery stores in various flavors such as sweetened, plain, vanilla etc.

 Almond milk is healthy plant milk that helps to strengthen heart and bone health.
 It is rich in vitamin A and helps to improve vision.
-It further aids in improving health of kidneys and skin.
-Apart from this those of you who are lactose intolerant can substitute normal milk with this one and enjoy all benefits.
+It further aids in improving the health of kidneys and skin.
+Apart from this, those of you who are lactose intolerant can substitute normal milk with this one and enjoy all benefits.

 No, almond milk is a non-dairy milk.
 It is plant milk that is prepared from almonds.
-Unlike dairy milk it does not contain any lactose in it.
+Unlike dairy milk, it does not contain any lactose in it.
 And can be used by vegans and people with lactose intolerance

 Almond milk has many benefits but in case if you are allergic to tree nuts then you must avoid intake of almond milk.
-Symptoms of allergy may include difficulty in breathing, unconsciousness and red spots on skin, which can also be itchy.
+Symptoms of allergy may include difficulty in breathing, unconsciousness and red spots on the skin, which can also be itchy.

 One cup of unsweetened almond milk contains 39 calories.
 You can also check it on the product display if you buy it from any grocery store.
 The calorie count may vary depending on the type of almond milk.
-For example sweetened almond milk will have higher calorie count than unsweetened.
+For example, sweetened almond milk will have higher calorie count than unsweetened.

-Where does almond milk come from?
+Where does Almond Milk come from?

 Almond milk comes from grinding almonds in a blender with water and straining the pulp.
 It is plant milk and has many benefits.
 You can also make almond milk by mixing water with almond butter.

-How many carbs in almond milk?
+How many Carbs in Almond Milk?

-How much calcium in almond milk?
+How much Calcium in Almond Milk?

 One cup of unsweetened almond milk contains 516 mg of calcium.
 Calcium helps in promoting good health of bones including teeth.
 And drinking almond milk will aid in strengthening the bones.
 One more reason to add it to your diet!

-How much protein in almond milk?
+How much Protein in Almond Milk?